tsunami416604/azure-docs.hu-hu/articles/virtual-machines/workloads/sap/get-started.md

 ---
-title: Ismerkedés az SAP Azure-beli virtuális gépeken való használatába | Microsoft Docs
+title: Get started with SAP on Azure VMs | Microsoft Docs
-description: A virtuális gépeken (VM) futó SAP-megoldások ismertetése Microsoft Azure
+description: Learn about SAP solutions that run on virtual machines (VMs) in Microsoft Azure
 services: virtual-machines-linux
 documentationcenter: ''
 author: msjuergent